-There are 417 parks in America’s National Park System, and when it comes to visitation numbers, the Blue Ridge Parkway comes in at number one.
+There are 424 parks in America’s National Park System, and when it comes to visitation numbers, the Blue Ridge Parkway comes in at number one.

-Last summer, I was fortunate enough to embark on a Blue Ridge Parkway Road Trip, just me and my favorite dog.
+Last summer, I was fortunate enough to embark on a Blue Ridge Parkway road trip, just me and my favorite dog.
 We spent a week exploring beautiful vistas, exhilarating hiking trails, and bustling mountain villages.

-Whether you drive a small section of the Blue Ridge Parkway, or all 469 miles from Rockfish Gap, Virginia to Cherokee, North Carolina, you’ll no doubt come away inspired, and you may become a dedicated road tripper if you aren’t one already.
+Whether you drive a small section of the Blue Ridge Parkway, or all 469 miles from Rockfish Gap, Virginia to Cherokee, North Carolina, you’ll no doubt come away inspired, and you may become a dedicated road-tripper if you aren’t one already.

 Ready to embark on America’s most popular road trip?
 Here are some things you need to know to help plan your trip, as well as 7 fabulous things to do on the Blue Ridge Parkway.

 Ready for far-reaching vistas, mountain music, and small towns oozing with character and charm?
 The Blue Ridge Parkway has all that and more.

 But, before you hop in the car and head to the mountains to embark on all the fabulous things to do on the Blue Ridge Parkway, there are a few things you should know to make your trip a success.